LeviDomingos/Portfolio/README.md

 # Strugles to overcome

+> The toggle nav or barr was taking to much space on mobile device.
+My mentos asked me to try to place the toggle bar at the top or side by side with header, but I could not do it at all.
+I think my knowledge is very limited for "such big" ask.
+But i will try to understand and implement it latter on.
 > To make a responsive design was a big “ask.”
 *I never realised* that margin and padding are taken into account on measurements.
 *Some divs were* totally off the page.